KelvinBamfo/Kelvinbamfo/README.md

-# 🧠 Kelvin Bamfo — Aspiring Fullstack Engineer
+# 🧠 Kelvin Bamfo — Frontend Engineer

 ## 👋 About Me
 I’m an aspiring Fullstack Engineer on a focused path to build scalable digital solutions that reflect both innovation and African identity.
 I blend technical curiosity with strong soft skills—adaptability, communication, collaboration—to navigate team environments and drive progress.